etienne-martin/WebCrypto.swift/README.md

 ### The story

 The original [CryptoJS.swift](https://github.com/etienne-martin/CryptoJS.swift) library was developed in 2015 as I needed a way to share the same cryptography between a swift application and a web app.
 My goal was achieved by using the same javascript [CryptoJS library](https://github.com/brix/crypto-js) in both environments.
-CryptoJS now suffers severe performance limitations over the new [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and is no longer maintained.
+CryptoJS is no longer maintained and  suffers severe performance limitations over the new [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).

 This project leverages the power of the WebCrypto API while keeping backwards compatiblity with CryptoJS.swift.
 All methods are asynchronous and run on a separate thread.